ismaildawoodjee/Data-Engineering-Task/README.md

 ### Instructions for Use

-If you have Git installed, you can navigate to a file, where you can clone this repository by typing into the terminal:
+If you have Git installed, you can navigate to a folder where you want to place the files, and clone this repository by typing into the terminal:

     git clone https://github.com/ismaildawoodjee/Data-Engineering-Task